1978 NHL dispersal draft: Background

+The Capitals (who finished second-last behind the North Stars) were also offered a choice: they could exercise the first pick in the Dispersal Draft, or could forfeit that pick in exchange for the right to make an additional pick at the end of the first round of the Amateur Draft.

 Players selected

-The merged team continued to be known as the Minnesota North Stars but assumed the Barons' place in the Adams Division.
 General managers Lou Nanne (North Stars) and Harry Howell (Barons) worked together to pick the protected players, protecting an equal number from each team.
 From the North Stars they retained Per-Olov Brasar, Brad Maxwell, Bryan Maxwell, Glen Sharpley, Tim Young and goalie Pete LoPresti.
 From the Barons they protected Mike Fidler, Rick Hampton, Al MacAdam, Dennis Maruk, Greg Smith and goalie Gilles Meloche.
-After the Washington Capitals and St. Louis Blues had made their selections the North Stars would be able to add another player to their protected list (Ron Zanussi), and again after the Vancouver Canucks and Pittsburgh Penguins had made their choices (Bob Stewart).

-On June 15, 1978, just before the Amateur Draft, the five weakest teams were allowed to make one pick from the unprotected Minnesota and Cleveland players.
-The Capitals forfeited their pick but were allowed an extra first round pick in the Amateur Draft.
-The Blues picked Mike Crombeen (Cleveland), and the Canucks picked Randy Holt (Cleveland).
-Both the Penguins and Colorado Rockies declined to select a player.
+The Capitals forfeited their dispersal draft pick in exchange for the extra first round pick in the Amateur Draft.
+The Blues picked Mike Crombeen (from Cleveland), the North Stars added Ron Zanussi to their protected list, and the Canucks picked Randy Holt (from Cleveland).
+The Penguins declined to select a player, the North Stars added Bob Stewart to their protected list, and the Rockies also declined to select a player, thus ending the draft.